Self-attention-based non-linear basis transformations for compact latent space modelling of dynamic optical fibre transmission matrices: METHODS

 The third model directly learns this self-attention transformation, with the softmax as the only nonlinearity.
-The fourth and final model adds an FCNN layer following the self-attention block to enhance the modeling capability.
+The final model (details shown in Section 3.1) adds two FCNN layers following the self-attention to enhance the modeling capability.